Micz26/RepoRAG/README.md

 In addition to the retrieval system, I implemented a ReAct agent system, utilizing the best-performing model (Query Extraction).
 This agent can, for example, generate summaries of the retrieved code snippets while also providing links to the corresponding files on GitHub.
 It first determines whether the user's query is related to the repository's code; if so, it retrieves relevant data and uses it in the response, avoiding redundant retrieval.

-I also built a simple web interface using Streamlit.
-The app allows users to load code from a GitHub repository into a database and interact with a chatbot.
-The chatbot talk about retrieved code snippets.
+I also built a simple web chatbot interface using Streamlit.
+The app allows users to load code from a GitHub repository into a database and interact with agent.

 <p align="center">
   <img src="assets/image1.png" width="400"/>